zama-ai/bounty-program/Bounties/Machine_Learning/add-kernel-svm.md

     - source-code commented
     - documented (in our docs/ markdowns)

-You can also change / add things in Concrete-Numpy, as soon as tests are not broken there.
+You can also change / add things in Concrete, as soon as tests are not broken there.
 Accuracy in FHE in the tutorial should be close enough to the accuracy of scikit-learn, meaning that the accuracy in FHE is equal to the plaintext reference accuracy with a tolerance of 10%, e.g, an accuracy of 0.8 in scikit-learn and an accuracy larger than 0.72 in FHE.

 ## Library targeted
 [Concrete-ML](https://github.com/zama-ai/concrete-ml)